Sole trader simplified expenses: when they save you money

 Can a partnership use simplified expenses?

 Yes, but vehicle expenses are claimed per partner, not per partnership.
 Each partner claims for their own vehicle.
 Working from home is also per partner.
 Living in business premises is claimed once for the partnership.
+This approach respects the individual contributions and expenses of each partner.

 Are there any tools to help calculate expenses?

 Yes, there are several tools available such as the day rate calculator, invoice generator, and VAT calculator.
 These can assist in managing and calculating various business expenses efficiently.
+Utilising these tools can save time and improve the accuracy of your financial records.

 How do simplified expenses affect tax returns?

 Simplified expenses are reported on your self-assessment tax return.
 They streamline the process by reducing the need for detailed records, making your annual filing quicker and potentially lowering your tax bill.
+This simplicity can be particularly valuable during the busy tax season, allowing you to focus on other aspects of your business.

 Ready to get started?